 \section{Introduction}

-A very diverse range of intercalates \cite{inter} in graphite (and charcoal) have long been known including those involving alkali metals.
-Now with the advent of single sheet of graphene \cite{novo}, adsorption on such sheets is of interest, say as to how adsorbed alkali metals modify the exceptional electronic structure of graphene \cite{alkgraph1, alkgraph2, alkgraph3}.
+A diverse range of intercalates \cite{intera,interb,interc} in graphite (and charcoal) have long been known, including those involving alkali metals.
+With the emergence of single-sheet graphene \cite{novo}, adsorption on such sheets is of interest, say as to how adsorbed alkali metals modify the exceptional electronic structure near graphenic zig-zag edges\cite{alkgraph1, alkgraph2, alkgraph3}.
 It is understood that reactivity should be greatest where there are unpaired spins, as indeed occurs on such zig-zag edges.\\

 In recent years, computational and experimental studies have highlighted the crucial role of lithium adsorption in tuning the electronic and mechanical properties of two-dimensional carbon materials.
 Modern ab initio analyses \cite{aljaber2025, gong2021} have shown that Li binding energies are substantially enhanced at zig-zag edges and defect sites, where charge transfer and local rehybridization lead to metallic or magnetic behavior.
 These findings confirm that the concepts first developed for polyacenes-such as resonance stabilization, edge localization, and partial sp\textsuperscript{3} distortion-remain valid descriptors for Li-carbon interactions in extended systems.
 Moreover, lithium adsorption on graphene and related nanostructures is now recognized as a key mechanism underlying their performance as anode materials in Li-ion batteries \cite{aljaber2025}.\\

 There is special interest in Li atoms adsorption on benzenoids, say on polyacenes, where there is an anticipated 0-band gap (in the high-polymer limit \cite{highpol}), much as for graphene or more so for graphene edges.
 All this fits into a general understanding of functionalizing graphene as is anticipated to be crucial for prospective nanotechnologycal properties.
 Here, then we address alkali metals (especially lithium) adsorption first on polyacenes, semi-infinite polyacenes, then on graphene strips with the same sort of boundaries as the polyacenes and semi-infinite graphene strips.